Ryan101918/Tool-Xv0.2/README.md

 ### Introduction

 *Tool-Xv0.2 is a Kali Linux hacking tools installer for Termux and linux system.*
 Tool-Xv0.2 was developed for Termux and linux based systems.
 Using Tool-Xv0.2, you can install almost 370+ hacking tools in Termux (android) and other Linux based distributions.
-Now Tool-X is available for Ubuntu, Debian etc.
+Now Tool-Xv0.2 is available for Ubuntu, Debian etc.

 *A similar lightweight and fast tool [onex](https://github.com/Ryan101918/onex) is available.
 We can use onex instead of Tool-Xv0.2*